 But two days later, they ask again, and Walton is all "Fine.
 We can go home."

 When the ship is about to return to England, Victor dies.
 Just like that.

 A few days pass.

-Walton hears strange noises coming from the room where Victor's body is.
-He finds the monster crying over Victor’s body.
-Exclamation point.
+Walton hears strange noises coming from the room with Victor's body.
+He finds the monster crying over the body.

-The monster concludes that now that his maker is dead, he has no more life purpose such as killing Victor's friends or leaving Victor puzzling clues or stalking Victor from afar.
+The monster concludes that now that his maker is dead, he has no more purpose in life, such as killing Victor's friends or leaving Victor puzzling clues or stalking Victor from afar.

-Now that he has nothing left, the monster decides to build a funeral pyre for himself on a mountaintop and die.
-He leaves the ship and disappears into the dark.
+Now that he has nothing left, the monster decides to build a funeral pyre for himself on a mountaintop and die, which sounds awfully dramatic if you ask us.